-Everyday we hear about hackers stealing password and accounts.
-Just one week ago 1.2 billion passwords were stolen, and The Fappening hacker shown the content of the phone of Jennifer Lawrence, Selena Gomez and many others.
-Nevertheless we continue to somehow trust the passwords, which are insecure, we often forget them and, finally, we complain when someone hacks our E-mail or Facebook account.
+Every day we hear about hackers stealing password and accounts.
+Just one week ago 1.2 billion passwords were stolen, and The Fappening hacker shown the content of the phone of Jennifer Lawrence, Selena Gomez, and many others.
+Nevertheless, we continue to trust somehow the passwords, which are insecure, we often forget them and, finally, we complain when someone hacks our E-mail or Facebook account.
 Ask yourself:

 - What can happen and how much time will your waste with a stolen Facebook account?

 - Are you using the same password everywhere?
 If so, do you know how dangerous it is?